MattFiler/OpenCAGE/README.md

 ## Getting help

-The [wiki](https://github.com/MattFiler/OpenCAGE/wiki) is currently being put together to explain a number of functions within the toolkit, however most are pretty simple to understand through tooltips and added descriptions.
+The [docs](https://opencage.co.uk/docs/) are currently being put together to explain a number of functions within the toolkit, however most are pretty simple to understand through tooltips and added descriptions.

-If there is a section missing from the wiki currently that you'd like to see added, feel free to open an issue on GitHub and it will be prioritised.
+If there is a section missing from the docs currently that you'd like to see added, feel free to open an issue on GitHub and it will be prioritised.

 As this is a live project and something I'm developing in my free time, certain things may be unfinished or temperamental.
 Any in-development sections of the tools will always be labelled as such!